 - Complete the online application when available

 - Prep for your interview.
-All students will be interviewed by appointment the week of November 2nd.
+All students will be interviewed by appointment.

 - How will I travel to my site?

-- The majority of sites for Winter and Spring 2021 will be remote, no travel will be necessary.
-However, when students are cleared to travel, perhaps in the summer of 2021, students will be responsible for their own transportation to and from sites.
-It is important to consider how you will travel to and from the externship location and make sure to understand how much time it will take you to arrive on the job promptly every day.
+- It is important to consider how you will travel to and from the externship location and make sure to understand how much time it will take you to arrive on the job promptly every day.
 Interviewers will ask students to provide details on their transportation plans.
-In some rare cases, site mentors may offer a travel stipend, but students should plan on covering the cost of expense like gas, tolls, train or bus fare, and other miscellaneous costs related to the externship.
+The BOLD Center does offer travel stipends to cover the cost of expense like gas, tolls, train or bus fare, and other miscellaneous costs related to the externship.